famouswelshman/rocktailsbar/README.md

 # User story 3
 ![User story 2](https://github.com/famouswelshman/rocktailsbar/blob/main/wireframes/user_story_3.jpg "User story 2")
+User visiting the website looking for food and drinks information will easily find a link on the home page which directs user to a nice glossy bakground shot and some foody images and the availability of the menus below which conveniently open as seperate pdf documents independant of the website.
+The menus are bright and offer a wealth of detail for the potential customer looking to either visit the venue, make enquiries or book to eat there.

 # User story 4
 ![User story 2](https://github.com/famouswelshman/rocktailsbar/blob/main/wireframes/user_story_4.jpg "User story 2")
+If the user has successfully navigated the website and found what they were looking for and wanted to make an enquiry, they can find a link in either the navbar or the footer to link them to a dedicated contact form page.
+This page uses the Javascript function to enable the customer to add their details and any message which is easily sent by a button click.
+The enquiry is also followed up with confirmation of their email by sending a message to their preferred inbox as stated in the contact form at they time they completed this.

 # WEBSITE UX